Actors'

 Slide at Pere Marquette Park

 Lifeguards still worked the stands at Pere Marquette during the 1960s and 1970s.
-Cruising the Ovals to see and be seen was still the thing to do for high school and college kids during a hot summer night or in the fall after a football game.
+Cruising the Ovals to see and be seen was still the thing to do for high school and college kids during a hot summer night or an autumn eve after a football game.

 Today, the beach remains a popular destination.
 The acres of sugar sand and the open expanses entice visitors to one of the cleanest beaches in the United States.